Things to see and do - Venice

 Famous the world over, the area in and around Piazza San Marco is a concentration of mythical and compelling Venetian monuments that are just impossible to ignore.
 Get there early, to avoid the crowds!Customise this route and add it to My travel book

-The noble arcades of the old Palace of the Magistrates line Piazza San Marco on the opposite side of the lagoon.
-After the building was destroyed by fire in 1512, they were rebuilt by Bartolomeo Bon, Guglielmo Grigi and finished by Sansovino.
-Crowned by a crenellated design similar to that of the Palace of the Doges, they consist of a portico with 50 arcades and two floors worth of loggias in a Venetian Byzantine style.
+The noble arcades of the old Palace of the Magistrates line Piazza San Marco on the farther side from the lagoon.
+After the buildings were destroyed by fire in 1512, they were rebuilt by Bartolomeo Bon, Guglielmo Grigi and finished by Sansovino.
+Crowned by a crenellated design similar to that of the Doge's Palace, they consist of a portico with 50 arcades and two storeys of loggias in the Venetian Byzantine style.

 This second seat of Venice's Procurators, or Magistrates, whose facade occupies the entire south side of Piazza San Marco (where Caffe Florian is) replaced the Orseolo Hospice.
 Built according to a project by Scamozzi, the Palace was built by Longhena during the first half of the 17th C. and took on the role of Royal Palace under Napoleon.